Welcome to the Age of Big Glass

 Of course, breakthrough door sizing is only made possible because of corresponding improvements in glass door energy performance.
 Specifying big glass doesn’t mean a larger HVAC system is required.
 “We offer larger door sizes without sacrificing energy efficiency or overall performance,” explains Hanson.
 For example, multi-slide glass doors from Hanson’s company now meet or exceed LC-PG50 rating and offer an extremely low standard U-Factor of .28.

 Home buyers like the practicality and familiarity of their single hung, double hung and casement windows.
 They just want them … well, bigger.
 For example, Marvin double hung windows are now available in standard sizes up to 5 x 10 feet—yes, 50 square feet for a single unit.
-Super-size that with two or more assemblies in a mulled arrangement, and ordinary quickly morphs into extraordinary.
+Super-size that with two or more assemblies in a mulled arrangement into a 10 feet x 10 free glass window, and ordinary quickly morphs into extraordinary.
 Single fixed casement windows are now offered at sizes up to 6.7 x 10 feet, flooding home interiors with 67 square feet of natural light.

 What’s next?
 Bet on bigger.